phx/pancakeswap-quickstats/README.md

 After searching high and low for a PancakeSwap command line tool, I was never satisfied with the results, so these two scripts are what I came up with.

+## UPDATE (2021-04-25)
+[`cake.py`](./cake.py) may need to be updated to support the new LP token contracts after the recent PancakeSwap LP v2 token migration.
+It was a fun project to work on that allowed me to interact with smart contracts and query them directly, but [`watch.py`](./watch.py) is more reliable in the long run and automatically provides data for multiple farms and pools without having to manually program them into the script.

 ## cake.py

 I was looking for resources, and [`cake.py`](./cake.py) was the first script that I created.
 It interacts directly with smart contracts on the